 Click on session title to watch recording.

-The role of the instructor changed fairly rapidly this month – we have quickly become the facilitators of learning, however that learning takes place.
+The role of the instructor changed fairly rapidly this year – we have quickly become the facilitators of learning, however that learning takes place.
 To meet learning needs, we communicate by email, text, LMS, and phone.
-We manage online homework, manage discussion boards, teach through virtual meetings, and build courses in learning management systems.
+We assign online homework, manage discussion boards, teach through virtual meetings, and build courses in learning management systems.

 All this “going digital” can be a bit overwhelming.
 How do you manage the mountain of digital communication?
 How do you keep track of your links, files, and website materials?
 How do you go about organizing and sifting through the vast array of resources on the Internet and turning them into an easy‐to‐use and coherent set of learning materials for the teaching?

-In this webinar on Friday, March 20th, you’ll learn best practices for creating engaging discussion board assignments and inspiring a more dynamic and meaningful online learning experiences.
+In this on-demand learning session, you’ll learn best practices for creating engaging discussion board assignments and inspiring a more dynamic and meaningful online learning experiences.
 We’ll also go over best practices for creating rubrics and grading your discussion board assignments based on what they are learning.